TobiasWooldridge/udacli/readme.md

 result in previously submitted solutions being reset***

-Note that this script is largely a hack, and hasn't been tested thoroughly nor written particularly tidily.
+Note that this script is largely a hack, and hasn't been tested thoroughly or written particularly tidily.

-If you have improvements, send me a pull request :)
+If you want to improve this, send me a pull request :)

+If you have a suggestion or request, poke me on my blog: http://tobias.wooldridge.id.au/blog/2013/submit-to-udacity-from-your-commandline